Prajwal-k-tech/Sol-hack-for-earth/PROJECT_SUMMARY.md

 ## 🎉 **Final Status: COMPLETE & DEMO-READY**

-The Sol-AI Planner application is now fully functional, professionally designed, and ready for hackathon demonstration.
+The sol application is now fully functional, professionally designed, and ready for hackathon demonstration.
 All core features are implemented, the application is production-ready, and comprehensive documentation has been provided for judges and evaluators.

 **Live Demo URL**: Will be available at `https://prajwal-k-tech.github.io/Sol-hack-for-earth` after GitHub Pages deployment.